Aditi-2903/Gestured-LED-Ambiance/README.md

 USB 2.0 to TTL UART serial converter module.
 2. Onboard CP2102 USB to RS232/TTL interface conversion chip:
 Onboard power light.
 Onboard USB male head, convenient to connect to the computer.
-RX/TX pins have led notification and facilitate communication with microcomputer.
+RX/TX pins have led notification and facilitate communication with the microcontroller.
 Built-in USB to RS232 transfer chip.
 Designed to be used for USB to TTL electronic projects.
-TTL interface output, is easy to connect to your MCU.
+TTL interface output is easy to connect to your MCU.
 Dual 3.3V and 5V Power output, work with 3.3V and 5v target device.
 Compact design.
 3. LEDs:
 Used as visual indicators to convey system status or specific events, enhancing user awareness.